yucongkoo/tp/docs/DeveloperGuide.md

 **Use Case: UC04 - edit a customer's details**

 **MSS:**
-1. User lists out the customers.
+1. User requests to list out the customers.
 2. System shows the list of customers.
-3. User edits the customer with the index number shown in the displayed customer list and provides the field prefix along with the new details.
+3. User edits the details of customer with its respective index.
-4. System displays the details of the deleted person.</br>
+4. System displays the details of the edited customer.</br>
     Use case ends.

 **Extensions:**</br>
-4a.
-Index provided by user or information provided by user is invalid.</br>
+3a.
+User provides invalid index or information.</br>
-&emsp;4a1.
+&emsp;3a1.
 System shows an error message to alert User about the invalid command.</br>
 &emsp;&emsp;&emsp;Use case ends.

 #### Searching for a customer